Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-05/01-image-int/03-page.md

   </div>
 </div>

+The first attribute that we will need to consider is `src=""`.
+Within the double quotes you will need to include a **URL source** to the location of the desired image.

 This will typically be a **relative URL** to a file stored on the same server as the web page, but can also be an **absolute URL** to an image anywhere on the Internet.